dellelce/mkit/README.md

 [![Build Status](https://travis-ci.org/dellelce/mkit.svg?branch=master)](https://travis-ci.org/dellelce/mkit)

-Download and Build a complete Apache/PHP/Python(mod_wsgi) stack.
+Download and Build (from source) complete stacks.
+The latest version available for each package is downloaded.

 ## Configuration variables

   * NO_TIMESTAMP: do not use a time stamp for "build" and "src" directories
+  * KEEP_DOCS (Docker only): do not delete documentation directories.

 ## TODO:
   * SANITY CHECKS: Test if basic pre-requisites: gcc/g++ are there (we are not going to installed them!)